Steady-State Quantum Zeno Effect of Driven-Dissipative Bosons with Dynamical Mean-Field Theory: Steady-State Quantum Zeno Regime of the Bose--Hubbard Model

 We start performing our DMFT simulations on a Bethe lattice\footnote{A variety of DMFT Hamiltonian studies have demonstrated a strong similarity between the results on the Bethe lattice and on other lattices.
 Therefore, we can expect a similar generality also for our results, while retaining the numerical benefits of using the simplified self-consistency relation (\ref{eq:Bethe_SCF}).} with coordination number $z=6$.
-We choose a large value of the Kerr nonlinearity, $U=10$, so to have enough separation --- equal to $2U$ for a single disconnected cavity --- between the peaks in the spectral function.
-The lattice hopping strength is instead $J=4$; since $\Gamma_2^{\mathrm{eff}}$ is proportional to $J^2$, decreasing/increasing $J$ is expected to result in a less/more prominent Zeno effect.
-We then explore values of $\Gamma_2$ from $2.5$ to $15.0$ while we fix $P_1=0.1$ in the following.
+We fix $\omega_0=1$ and we set the Kerr-like nonlinearity to $U=10$, which is large when compared to $\omega_0$, so to have enough separation --- equal to $2U$ for a single disconnected cavity --- between the peaks in the spectral function.
+In the following, we measure all the energy scales in units of $U$.
+As for the hopping strength $J$, since $\Gamma_2^{\mathrm{eff}}$ is proportional to $J^2$, decreasing/increasing $J$ is expected to result in a less/more prominent Zeno effect.
+We then explore values of $\Gamma_2/U$ from $0.25$ to $1.50$ while we fix $P_1/U=0.01$ in the following.
 We consider a minimal impurity model with two bath sites connected to the impurity site itself --- see Fig.~\ref{fig:aim_zeno}; as we are going to discuss below, this turns out to be a sufficient representation of the system in the Zeno regime.
 Since we are focusing on the Zeno regime, where multiple bosonic occupation is suppressed, we can choose quite a small Hilbert space cutoff $N_{\mathrm{cutoff},0}$ on the impurity site in the numerical calculations; in the following, we fixed $N_{\mathrm{cutoff},0} = 5$.
 As for the Hilbert space cutoff on the bath sites, instead, we have to take some extra care; these sites reproduce the presence of the original lattice itself, but while the single lattice site may mainly occupy the states $\ket{0}$ and $\ket{1}$, this is not necessarily true for a site that mimics the presence of multiple lattice sites.
 In the following, we fixed $N_{\mathrm{cutoff},1} = N_{\mathrm{cutoff},2} = 7$; we discuss the suitability of this choice below.